-The Department of Sociology offers two degree programs.
+The Department of Sociology and Criminology offers two degree programs.
 Students may earn a degree in Sociology (B.A. or B.S.) or a degree in Criminology, Law, and Justice (B.A. or B.S.).

 The undergraduate degree programs will challenge students to think critically about why things in society occur.
 Looking at the social lives of people, groups, and societies, how do people behave when engaged with "social issues".
 Students will be afforded the opportunity to pursue classes in a variety of areas, including: